shadowlack/shadowlack-core-book/species/yki.md

 Most tribes get along quite well; encouraging trade and apprentices exchange systems.
 Some tribes are more introverted than others, but all are wary of outsiders, strange Pendragons who come from the south to study their seemingly *barbaric* lifestyle.

-### Language

-The Yki speak a sub-dialect of Ramathian, referred to as Ykili, but a few of the older, more learned individuals have taught themselves Common (English).

 ### Religion

 The Yki are spiritual and superstitious people, each tribe worshipping a patron deity.
 It is not unusual for a tribe shaman or seer to select a kit, and name it the tribe Dyp'khelp, or god child.
 This child is raised by the tribe priest or priestess, and is the centre of many religious ceremonies within the tribe.
 The chosen Yki is said to bring good luck, but if killed the tribe will be cursed.
 It is not uncommon for warring tribes to attempt to kidnap their enemies' Dyp'khelp, for a tribe without their godchild cannot hope to win against those with their deity’s support, and will immediately surrender.